 Bidder will not be liable for damages caused by delay or interruption in Services due to fire, flood, corrosive substances in the air, strike, lockout, dispute with workmen, inability to obtain material or services, commotion, war, acts of God, the presence of Hazardous Substances or Mould, or any other cause beyond Bidder's reasonable control (the "Force Majeure Event") provided that Bidder: (i) promptly notifies the other Party immediately and in detail of the commencement and nature of such a cause; (ii) promptly develops a workaround strategy if one is reasonably available; and (iii) uses all commercially reasonable efforts to render performance in a timely manner utilizing to such end all resources reasonably required in the circumstances, including obtaining supplies or services from other sources if same are reasonably available and to otherwise resume service to the applicable standard.
-A failure by a sub-contractor or agent to perform is due to a Force Majeure Event suffered by that sub-contractor or agent and such sub-contractor or agent is taking the same actions as are required by Bidder under this Section in respect of a Force Majeure Event.
+A failure by a subcontractor or other agent to perform shall only be considered a Force Majeure Event if the failure by that sub-contractor or agent to perform is due to a Force Majeure Event suffered by that sub-contractor or agent and such sub-contractor or agent is taking the same actions as are required by Bidder under this Section in respect of a Force Majeure Event.
 The benefit of this section shall not apply to the performance or an obligation which is thirty (30) or more days in default.
 In the event of any such delay, date of shipment or performance will be extended by a period equal to the time lost by reason of such delay.